 Is blown insulation good?

 You can choose cellulose or fiberglass, both insulate the same, and both have advantages and disadvantages.
-Cellulose blown in insulation is made from recycled newspapers and fiberglass blown in insulation is a quick renewal resource according to some exerts.
+Cellulose blown-in insulation is made from recycled newspapers and fiberglass blown-in insulation is a quick renewal resource according to some experts.

 How thick should blown attic insulation be?